bobpac/Project1/README.md

 If you uncover all 15 pairs of emoji's, you win!
 But if you at first don't succeed, try, try, again.

 ![WinningAGame](img/readme/WinningAGame.png)

+## Next Steps

+Version 2.0 of the game could include:

+1. Total number of games won and lost.
+2. Support of the rebus puzzle (similar to how the TV show had).
+3. Sound effects (like a TV game show), e.g. applause, theme music.